emqx/emqx-docs/en_US/modules/pgsql_authentication.md

 -salt: password and salt string
 -is_superuser: Is it a superuser

-When performing identity authentication, EMQ X will use the current client information to fill and execute the authentication SQL configured by the user, and query the authentication data of the client in the database.
+When performing identity authentication, EMQX will use the current client information to fill and execute the authentication SQL configured by the user, and query the authentication data of the client in the database.

 ```sql
 select password from mqtt_user where username ='%u' limit 1